Stanley Jones

 2004 Revisit

 Stanley Jones describes the transformation of Korea that he witnessed on his revisit in 2004.
 He shares the sights he saw.
-He shares a story about taking a subway and how at first he had only seen poverty and now he was surrounded by skyscrapers
+He offers a story about taking a subway and being overwhelmed at the sight of skyscrapers where once stood only rubble.
+He notes that where there had once been extreme poverty, he then saw incredible economic recovery.

 Experiencing the Front Lines

 Stanley Jones describes the differences he saw between the National Guard and the traditional Army.
 He shares an experience he had where officers were relieved and chaos and mistreatment ensued.
-He describes where the ballistic stations were located and a situation of a fuel bur in Busan that happened.
+He describes where the ballistic stations were located as well as a situation concerning a fuel dump in Busan.